wombleton/gitlaw-nz/acts/M/Maori Affairs Restructuring Act 1989.md

 ##### 84 Interference and obstruction prohibited

-*   (1) Every person commits an offence and is liable upon summary conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $500 who---
+*   (1) Every person commits an offence and is liable upon conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $500 who---

     *   (a) trespasses on any land that is subject to this Part (whether such land has been leased or not), and neglects or refuses to leave the land after having been warned that he or she is a trespasser and directed to leave the land by any person authorised in that behalf by the chief executive; or